You're here because you're interested in learning about the 8

 Did you know that people born on May 8

-We have calculated your birthday for the next 10 years.
-It's going to be a fun time to celebrate with family and friends.
-You'll get lots of gifts, too!
-There are 264 days until your next birthday.
+We have calculated and figured out your birthday for the next 10 years.
+Prepare yourself to welcome your upcoming birthdays with your family and close friends.
+You will get many gifts from people who love and care about you.
+There are 243 days until your next birthday.
 By then, you will be 22 years old.
-There have been 7771 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 2591 days, which is equivalent to 7.1 years.
-You spent 33.81% of your life sleeping!
+There have been 7792 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 2598 days, which is equivalent to 7.12 years.
+You spent 33.9% of your life sleeping!

 Year | Day | Your Age |